Tasmanian Wilderness World Heritage Area: Geography

 The Tasmanian Wilderness is an extensive, wet, temperate, wilderness area covering much of southern and western Tasmania.
 It is approximately 200 km north to south and averages 70 km east to west, or 1.38 e6ha before expansions in 2013.
 The area of the region became 15,800 kilometres^{2}, or almost 25% of Tasmania after extensions in 1989 and 2013.
 Although the highest point is only 1,600 metres (5,000 feet) above sea level and there is no year-round snow cover, much of the area is very rugged and contains the only extensive, recently glaciated areas in Australia.
 The last glaciation ended 10,000 to 12,000 years ago.
 It constitutes one of the last expanses of temperate wilderness in the world, and includes the South West Wilderness.

+Climate

+The conservation area experiences an oceanic climate (Köppen: Cfb) with cool, drier summers and cold, drizzly winters.
+The wettest recorded day was 10 August 2007 with 87.6 mm of rainfall.
+Cooled by its altitude, the Tasmanian Wilderness' extreme temperatures ranged from 37.4 C on 31 January 2020 to -4.3 C on 13 September 2013.

+A weather station opened in 2004 at Warra.
+It records climate data for temperature and precipitation.